Pipestone National Monument Celebrates Founder's Day

-Superintendent Jim LaRock announced today that Pipestone National Monument will celebrate Founder’s Day on Saturday, August 25, 2007, to commemorate the establishment of both the National Park Service and Pipestone National Monument.
+Pipestone, MN: Superintendent Glen Livermont announced today Pipestone National Monument will celebrate Founder's Day Tuesday, August 25, 2015, to commemorate the establishment of both the National Park Service and Pipestone National Monument.

 Congress established the National Park Service on August 25, 1916, with thirty-five national parks and monuments administered under the Department of Interior.
-This year the National Park Service is celebrating its 91st birthday.
-Pipestone National Monument was added to the system by Congress on August 25, 1937.
-Today, 391 units make up the National Park System.
+This year the National Park Service is celebrating its 99th birthday.
+Pipestone National Monument was added to the system by Congress on August 25, 1937 and celebrates 78 years of being a part of the National Park Service.
+Today, 407 units make up the National Park System.